carla-simulator/leaderboard-agents/performance_agent/README.md

 nsys profile --sampling-period 500000 --sample=cpu --output=/workspace/results/profiler/<profiler file name>.qdrep bash team_code/profiler/run_profiler.sh
 ```

-Then, run NVIDIA Nsight Systems at your local machine, and open the file previously created.
+By default, the docker shares the `workspace/results` folder, so it is recommended to place the file there.
+If so, then it is only needed to run NVIDIA Nsight Systems at your local machine, and open the file previously created.